SAFEHR-data/PIXL/cli/README.md

 # PIXL Driver + Command line interface

-The PIXL CLI driver provides functionality to populate a queue with messages containing information required to run electronic health queries against the EMAP star database and the VNA image system.
+The PIXL CLI driver provides functionality to populate a queue with messages containing information required to run electronic health queries against the VNA image system.
 Once a set of queues are populated the consumers can be started, updated and the system extractions stopped cleanly.